Unease/mctas.com/content/tutorials/playback.md

 ### 2. Easy to share and verify

 Inputs when using playback are stored using an input file so it's easy to share progress or certain strats with others due to the fact you can easily send over an input file.
 Others can also check out why certain events happen more easily during playback compared to non-playback and verify if the TAS is replicable.
-This is how many TASes are [console-verified](https://youtu.be/vbjhjIwgJoY).
+This is how many TASes are {{<newtablink "console-verified" "https://youtu.be/vbjhjIwgJoY">}}.

 ### 3. Brute forcing